-(9 lec hrs total) 0.5 credit This course prepares "first responders" (fire, EMS, law enforcement personnel) who, in the course of their normal duties, could be the first on the scene emergency involving hazardous materials of an (HAZMAT).
-First responders at the awareness level are expected to recognize the presence of HAZMAT, protect themselves, call for trained personnel and secure This course meets the the area. training standard for competencies for the First Responder at the awareness level as outlined in NFPA Standard 472 and OSHA 1910.120.

-FS9321 Hazardous Materials Operations 1 credit

-(16 lec hrs total)
+0.5 credit (9 lec hrs total)

 This course prepares "first responders" (fire, EMS, law enforcement personnel) who, in the course of their normal duties, could be the first on the scene of an emergency involving hazardous materials (HAZMAT).
+First responders at the awareness level are expected to recognize the presence of HAZMAT, protect themselves, call for trained personnel, and secure the area.
+This course meets the training standard for competencies for the First Responder at the awareness level as outlined in NFPA Standard 472 and OSHA 1910.120.

+FS9321 Hazardous Materials Operations

+1 credit (16 lec hrs total)

-In the event of a HAZMAT incident first responders at the operations level are expected to respond in a defensive fashion control the release from to а safe distance and keep it from spreading.
+This course prepares "first responders" (fire, EMS, law enforcement personnel) who, in the course of their normal duties, could be the first on the scene of an emergency involving hazardous materials (HAZMAT).
+In the event of a HAZMAT incident, first responders at the operations level are expected to respond in a defensive fashion to control the release from a safe distance and keep it from spreading.
 This course meets the training standard for competencies for the First Responder at the operations level as outlined in NFPA Standard 472 and OSHA 1910.120.